Home » Metabolism » Metabolic Diet » Slimming Diets

 High Protein Diet Plan

-• is an essential component in anyone’s diet since it is from protein that we gain the amino-acids that are important in making many cells in our bodies; this includes muscles, hair, nails, etc.
+• Protein is an essential component in anyone’s diet since it is from protein that we gain the amino-acids that are important in making many cells in our bodies; this includes muscles, hair, nails, etc.

 • Because of its importance in muscle repair and growth, body builders, in particular, are interested in diets with high protein content.